XiaoMengXinX/Telegram-OneText-bot/README.md

 ## Usage

-On telegram group or private chat, send a special command to the bot:
+On telegram group or private chat, send the listed command to the bot:

 `/onetext` - Get an onetext image